 Global Journal of Environmental Science and Management- GJESM is a double blind peer reviewed electronic and print quarterly publication concerned with appropriate aspects of environmental science and management.
 GJESM is a quarterly publication, which publishes of original research papers, review papers, case reports, short communications, letters to editor and authors’ response to letters to editor across fields of environmental science and management.
 Iran Solid Waste Association (ISWA) is cooperating with Global Journal of Environmental Science and Management in publishing the GJESM Journal as an association in GJESM body (http://gjesm.net/news?newsCode=104). manuscript submission and publication processing of accepted manuscripts are free of charge.
 GJESM Journal has been indexed in Web of Science.
-GJESM's content in ESCI is now under consideration by Thomson Reuters to be accepted in the Science Citation Index Expanded (SCIE) as well as the Journal Citation Reports (JCR).
+GJESM's content in ESCI is now under consideration by Clarivate Analytices to be accepted in the Science Citation Index Expanded (SCIE) as well as the Journal Citation Reports (JCR).
 It is necessary to remark that Intellectual property and science is now known as Clarivate Analytics and is no longer part of Thomson Reuters.
 Clarivate Analytics enables users around the world to discover, protect and commercialize their ideas, faster.
 The coverage begins with GJESM Journal content published since the 1st. issue in Winter 2015.

 Publication authorization is certified by the Ministry of Culture and Islamic Guidance; No. 93/3629; 14 May 2014.
 GJESM Journal has been approved to be indexed in Ministry of Science, Research and Technology as Scientific-Research Publication.